 The initial infection with herpes simplex virus type 1 (HSV-1) can occur at any age, but it is most frequently seen in infants and young children [25].
 Intraoral lesions are most prominent in this initial presentation, called primary herpetic gingivostomatitis.
 Occasionally, the skin around the lips also becomes infected.
 The oral lesions of primary herpetic gingivostomatitis affect both the keratinized and non-keratinized oral mucosa [26].
 Vesicles may form but can rupture quickly to produce non-specific ulcers.
 The initial outbreak can be very painful, with accompanying fever, lymphadenopathy, and malaise.
 Swallowing can be difficult when palatal lesions are involved [25].
-Palliative support with analgesics, antipyretics, and nutritional support usually allow for recovery within two weeks.
+Palliative support with analgesics, antipyretics, and nutritional support usually allows for recovery within two weeks.
 The disappearance of these initial lesions is not equated with a complete eradication of this disease.
 Instead, the virus migrates to a regional nerve ganglion.
 The trigeminal ganglion is the usual reservoir for HSV-1, where it can lie dormant for years.
 Reactivation of HSV-1 can occur at any time with exposure to certain stimuli; stress, illness, sunlight, and immunosuppression are considered among the many factors that can end viral dormancy [25; 27].
 As opposed to the primary herpetic gingivostomatitis, recurrent lesions occur most often on the junction of the lips and skin and are known as recurrent herpes labialis.
 These lesions begin with formation of minute vesicles that coalesce to form several large lesions.
 Most patients experience a prodromal sensation characterized by itching, burning, tingling, or tightness of the skin in the area that will feature the herpetic outbreak [25].
-The lesions of herpes labialis rupture, form scabs, and ultimately heal within two weeks without scar formation (Image 1).
-Patients should be advised not to touch these recurrent lesions as the vesicles contain a multitude of viral particles, and upon inoculation into the skin of a fingertip, the condition known as herpetic whitlow can develop.
-The virus is also highly contagious during outbreaks, and patients should take steps to prevent infecting close contacts.
-The affected area can be subjected to a lifetime of recurrent painful herpetic outbreaks.